A law degree is the first step in becoming a solicitor or barrister. However, these aren’t the only jobs you can hold with a law degree.

 Salaries can be better than those just starting out in private practice, though at the peak of your career, you’ll earn less than if in a successful private practice.
 Conversely, you don’t have to hunt for clients.
 The only challenge for those considering law is that there are far fewer training contracts for this area than private practice.
 Some people move into this role after working as a paralegal for the firm.

 If you have a strong technical or scientific background and learn about the relevant laws, you may be able to work as a patent attorney.
 You’ll readily find jobs as a legal secretary or paralegal for firms while you’re waiting for the intake you really want, too.
+It is also worth visiting congrapps for Allen and Overy Vacation Scheme to also see what is available.

 Working at non-profit law centers